-For DJF a A number of models also had areas with substantial but limited areas of warm bias (>6K) in the area around the Gulf Stream and larger areas in the SPG (>3K) e.g. CESM2, NorCPM1INM-CM50, NorESM2-LM (Fig A2).
-In addition, these models also have areas cold bias in the SPG, this combination of warm and cold biases in different areas also results in a poor representation of the SPG temperature gradient.
-These errors are not considered large enough to exclude these models but they have been flagged as unsatisfactory models also had an RMSE larger than the ensemble mean in the SPG assessment region and were classified as 'unsatisfactory'.
+A number of models also had areas with substantial but limited areas of warm bias (>6K) in the area around the Gulf Stream and larger areas in the SPG (>3K) e.g. CESM2, INM-CM50, NorESM2-LM (Fig A2).
+In addition, these models also have 685 areas cold bias in the SPG, this combination of warm and cold biases in different areas also results in a poor representation of the SPG temperature gradient.
+These models also had an RMSE larger than the ensemble mean in the SPG assessment region and were classified as 'unsatisfactory'.
 The INM models are an exception in the 'unsatisfactory' category in terms of not having a large SPG error, however these two models have some of the largest errors in the GS region, with the exception of FGOALS-f3-L.

-Satisfactory models had a lower bias in all areas, some had small areas with a larger bias (often around the Gulf Stream or in some parts of the SPG, (e.gAWI-CM-1-1MR,.
-ACCESS-CM2), but the affect effect of these areas did not prevent a reasonable representation of the SPG gradient.
+Satisfactory models had a lower bias in all areas, some had small areas with a larger bias (often around the Gulf Stream or in some parts of the SPG, (e.g. ACCESS-CM2), but the effect of these areas did not prevent a reasonable representation of the SPG gradient.
 The models classified as 'satisfactory' all have a RMSE in the assessed region that is less than the ensemble mean.